Slogulai/CS410P_RUST/README.md

 This Repo will include all the work and assignments done by Christopher Sloggett

-FOR SAM OR BART!!!

 rust-web-axum is where the term project is located.
-As of 4/26/24, the program is no where near complete and will be completed around Sunday the 28th.
-I have emailed Bart about this and will email again once I have completed the REST submission.
-I am using the two days provided on the late assignments sections of the syllabus.
+To run the program, enter 'cargo run' into the command line and from a web browser go to 127.0.0.1:3000 for the home page of the server.
+The different routes available can be found below:

+127.0.0.1:3000 - Home Page
+127.0.0.1:3000/question - Random question
+127.0.0.1:3000/question/{id} - Specific question.
+Enter a number in the id field 127.0.0.1:3000/add_question - Add a question to the database 127.0.0.1:3000/{id}/edit - Edit a question.
+Enter a number in the id field

 This Repo has all the main directories that will be used to access assignments from the class CS410 Rust Web Development.
 All directories will be named